siel-iiith/multistack-hadoop-cookbook/README.md

 hadoopstack-hadoop-cookbook
 ===========================

-A wrapper cookbook of hadoop-cookbook containing HadoopStack specific changes.
+A wrapper cookbook of hadoop-cookbook containing MultiStack specific changes.

 It assumes that each cluster node is assigned a chef node-name in the